aws/aws-sdk-php/docs/faq.rst

 The recommended solution is to use a `64-bit Linux stack <http://aws.amazon.com/amazon-linux-ami/>`_, such as the 64-bit Amazon Linux AMI with the latest version of PHP installed.

-For more information, please see: `PHP filesize :Return values <http://docs.php.net/manual/en/function.filesize.php#refsect1-function.filesize-returnvalues>`_.
+For more information, please see: `PHP filesize: Return values <http://docs.php.net/manual/en/function.filesize.php#refsect1-function.filesize-returnvalues>`_.

 How can I see what data is sent over the wire?